pavian57/qsoTrainer/README.md

 give `**btbt**` again to leave the Callsign mode, the reset button does the same.

+5. If you give a `**veve**`, the qsoTrainer will echo CW Abbreviations you give back with the paddle.

+give `**veve**` again to leave the Abbreviation  mode, the reset button does the same.

-5. to change WPM and set SOTA Qso, doubclick the eoncoder, to enter Menu, to change value click once.
+6. to change WPM and set SOTA Qso, doubclick the eoncoder, to enter Menu, to change value click once.

 ## Requirements
 It runs on any compatible ESP8266 with a small Oled dispay 0.96".  preferable Wifikit from Heltec.